Practical Guide to: European Patents and the Unitary Patent System

-This will trigger the implementation of two major changes in European patent practice.
+This brings about two major changes in European patent practice.

-First, it will become possible for the first time to obtain a new type of European patent, known as a “Unitary patent” or “European patent with unitary effect”.
+First, it is now possible for the first time to obtain a new type of European patent, known as a “Unitary patent” or “European patent with unitary effect”.
 This patent will be uniformly applicable to and enforceable in all the EU countries that are participating in the UPCA at the date of grant of the patent.
-From the outset, the UPCA-participating countries will include: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia, and Sweden.
+From the moment, the UPCA-participating countries will include: Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia, and Sweden.
 Further EU countries are expected to join the system in due course.

-Second, the Unified Patent Court (UPC) will open for business.
+Second, the Unified Patent Court (UPC) is open for business.
 The UPC will have exclusive jurisdiction over the litigation of Unitary patents.
-The UPC will also have jurisdiction over the litigation of traditional (bundle) European patents in UPCA-participating countries.
+The UPC will also have jurisdiction over the litigation of traditional (bundle) European patents in UPCA-participating countries unless they have been opted out of the new Court’s jurisdiction.

-2023 will see significant changes to European patent practice.
-These changes will affect existing and future European patent applications and patents.
+On 1 June 2023 European patent practice changed significantly.
+These changes affect existing and future European patent applications and patents.

 To stay up to date with these changes, subscribe to our newsletter

-Unitary patent protection may be requested for any European patent granted by the European Patent Office (EPO) on or after the date on which the UPCA comes into force.
+Unitary patent protection may be requested for any European patent granted by the European Patent Office (EPO) after 1 June 2023

 The process for obtaining a European patent will not change.
 All European patent applications will continue to be examined and granted by the EPO.

-Currently, a European patent granted by the EPO must be nationally validated after grant, yielding a bundle of independent national EP patents.
-Once the UPCA has come into force on 1 June 2023, applicants will enjoy the additional option of requesting unitary effect.
+Thanks to the Unitary Patent, Applicants enjoy the additional option of requesting unitary effect when the patent is granted by the EPO.
 A request for unitary effect must be filed within one month of the date of grant.
 If the request is allowed, the European patent will take effect as a Unitary patent in all the UPCA-contracting states.
 Patent protection in EPC countries that are not participating in the UPCA at the time of grant (Namely: EU countries which have not ratified the UPCA at the date of grant of the patent, and non-EU countries) may be sought via the traditional national validation route.

 Applicants who do not wish to obtain a unitary patent can validate their European patent in the traditional way in any combination of EPC contracting states.